Longhouse Reservation Information

 - Users are responsible for event set up, take down and clean up.
 Please make sure to include time before and after the event to complete these tasks.

-- User events that include food must have someone connected to the event you is familiar with food safety procedures and all state, local and Lane regulations.
+- User events that include food must have someone connected to the event who is familiar with food safety procedures and all state, local and Lane regulations.
 Any member of the user group involved with the preparation and/serving of food must hold a valid Oregon Certified Food Handlers card.

 - Users must follow posted usage rules for using the kitchen for using the equipment, and cleaning up for the event.